fkelav/Discord-status-changer-to-spotify-lyrics/README.md

 > `Pillow` is required for album art rendering.
 The script will run without it but album art will be disabled.

-Or just open the exe

 ---

 ## Setup

+You still need a Spotify app and your Discord token regardless of whether you use the exe or the script.

 ### 1. Spotify app